fadden/CiderPress2/cp2/Manual-cp2.md

 #### `--convert-dos-text` (default), `--no-convert-dos-text`

 Converts text files that are copied to or from a DOS volume.
 High ASCII is added or removed.
-End-of-line characters are not touched.
+End-of-line characters are not otherwise altered.

-This option is currently only available for the `copy` command.
-To get the same effect when adding or extracting files, use the `import` and `export` commands.
+This option is currently only meaningful for the `copy` command, and is only enabled when copying to a filesystem (i.e. not to a file archive).
+To get the same effect when adding or extracting files, use the `import` or `export` command.

 #### `--depth={shallow,subvol,max}` (default=shallow)